[Or, How to Civilize an Alien Planet With Just Your Imagination]

 The Man at the Head of the Man as a Head

 He posited that whether it is a predator devouring prey or a business consuming labour, there is always surplus in every exchange as a universal constant.
-Rather than the wicked scheme of capitalists, it naturally unavoidable .
+Rather than the wicked scheme of capitalists, it is an inescapable consequence of life.
 As long as the animal, human, or system is growing, the surplus energy consumed is being burned off productively.
-However, since infinite growth is unrealistic, every life form eventually reaches its ceiling; what happens when growth is impossible, but every energy transaction contains more than we need?
-If the surplus cannot be expelled in growth, it must be destroyed in some other way.
-This form of destruction is either completely wasteful, or hazardous to the entity.
-This is what is known as the accursed share.
+Since infinite growth is unrealistic, every life form eventually reaches its ceiling where growth is impossible.
+What happens when growth is impossible, but every energy transaction contains more than we need?
+Well, what happens to the body when it consumes too many resources and has nothing to do with the excess?
+It gets fat, it gets sick, it becomes prone to ailments.

 “The living organism, in a situation determined by the play of energy on the surface of the globe, ordinarily receives more energy that is necessary for maintaining life; the excess energy (wealth) can be used for growth of a system (e.g., an organism); if the system can no longer grow, or if the excess cannot be completely absorbed by its growth, it must necessarily be lost without profit; it must be spent, willingly or not, gloriously or catastrophically.” – Georges Bataille, The Accursed Share

-In humans, extra energy consumption results in the production of waste, and if it remains it takes the form of fat which threatens the life of the organism.
 Bataille’s area of focus is economics – specifically – wealth accumulation, so when applied to accumulation of capital through financial transactions it turns into a hoard which atrophies the holder.

-In this sense, things of value – money, resources, treasure, even human beings – must be willingly sacrificed in a public display.
-Surplus agriculture is productively destroyed in feasts, surplus resources re expelled in lavish festivals, and surplus people are sacrificed at the altar otherwise they rot in the gutters.
 A good leader needs to die for their people – for the larger system – for this entity that is always being kept in balance.
 Rather than a manifestation of the divine, the leader is the ultimate sacrifice to the divine.

 Applying this theory to nations and empires, he explains that to maintain healthy stasis, surplus must be productively destroyed, otherwise it will be unproductively destroyed.
 While Bataille’s agenda is nakedly anti-capitalistic and his solution to this problem is for America to redistribute its wealth around the world, the conceptualization of surplus as an inevitable – nigh thermodynamic – reality of exchange is interesting.